jatupan1989/boomjum1989/On-the-Adblock-Plus-memory-consumption.md

 Injecting such a large number of CSS rules indiscriminately is nonsense, and this is the **first** thing which should be addressed before asking Firefox to fix itself.

 This is what motivated me to actually support ABP cosmetic filters: it's easier to demonstrate that clearly the code can be improved rather than talk about it endlessly.
 So here it is, with version 0.9.4.0, ABP cosmetic filters are supported.

-Consider this feature beta, and as of writing, the support is somewhere around 88% of all cosmetic filters (there is no performance issue or otherwise in supporting the missing filters, it's just a time thing).
+Consider this feature early beta, and as of writing, the support is somewhere around 88% of all cosmetic filters (there is no performance issue or otherwise in supporting the missing filters, it's just a time thing).
+Note that I didn't spent that much time trying to optimize further than the primary proof-of-concept to show it is possible to improve memory consumption in ABP.

 Here is a first test to compare memory consumption when loading this page in the browser: